Is there such a thing as a prolapse diet? Can your diet affect your prolapse?

 Bloating can be caused my many dietary factors; some foods are not well absorbed in the gut so that they ferment producing gas more than others causing abdominal bloating.

-Diet Solutions for Bloating
+Diet Solutions for Bloating and Prolapse

 Some women have IBS problems that cause their gut to poorly digest certain foods causing bloating, excessive gas or wind, pain in the abdomen as well as constipation and/or diarrhoea.